 Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions?
 Register hereMost of us probably still believed in the Tooth Fairy last time we worried about how about keeping our pearly whites in tip top condition.

-Yet it might surprise you to know that it’s not just kids who don’t always do a great job when it comes to brushing their pearly whites.
-In fact, there are seven really common mistakes that many of us are making, day after day – mistakes that could lead to a build-up of plaque and ultimately problems with our teeth and gums.
+Yet it might surprise you to know that it’s not just kids who don’t always do a great job when it comes to brushing teeth.
+In fact, there are seven really common mistakes you could be making, day after day, when you brush your teeth – mistakes that could lead to a build-up of plaque and ultimately problems with your teeth and gums.

-Lots of people brush their teeth harder than they should, thinking that this will result in a more thorough clean.
+Do you brush your teeth harder than they should?
+Many people do this, thinking that this will result in a more thorough clean.
 Actually, you could be damaging your gums and eroding the enamel on your teeth.

 2. Using a poor technique

-It’s easy to clean our teeth on auto-pilot giving little or no thought to technique.
+It’s easy to brush your teeth on auto-pilot, giving little or no thought to technique.
 Yet doing this could mean we’re not getting rid of all the plaque and are leaving ourselves vulnerable to tooth and gum decay.